Universal quantum control over Majorana zero modes: UQC theory in parametric space

 \section{UQC theory in parametric space}

 This appendix extends the universal quantum control theory~\cite{Jin2025Universal,Jin2025Entangling,Jin2025ErrCorr,Jin2025Rydberg} from the time domain to the parametric space.
-Consider a $K$-dimensional system under a general effective Hamiltonian $H_{\rm eff}(\vec{R})$ with a varying control parameter vector $\vec{R}\equiv(R_1, R_2, \cdots, R_M)$. $\dot{\vec{R}}\equiv d\vec{R}/dt=0$ means adiabatic condition. $H_{\rm eff}(\vec{R})$ can be obtained by such as Eq.~(\ref{Heff}), exhibiting an explicit or implicit time dependence, i.e., $R_j\equiv R_j(t)$ with $1\leq j\leq M$.
+Consider a $K$-dimensional system under a general effective Hamiltonian $H_{\rm eff}(\vec{R})$ with a varying control parameter-vector $\vec{R}\equiv(R_1, R_2, \cdots, R_L)$, exhibiting an explicit or implicit time dependence, i.e., $R_j\equiv R_j(t)$ with $1\leq j\leq L$. $\dot{\vec{R}}\equiv d\vec{R}/dt\approx0$ means the adiabatic limit, by which the time evolution of the system is driven out of equilibrium at an infinitely slow rate.
+Our theory is however nonadiabatic. $H_{\rm eff}(\vec{R})$ can be obtained by such as Eq.~(\ref{Heff}).
 The system dynamics is described by the parameter-dependent Schr\"odinger equation

 where $|\psi_n(\vec{R})\rangle$'s are the pure-state solutions, $1\leq n\leq K$, constituting a completed and orthonormal set of the interested system.